alxp/islandty/README.md

 # Islandty

-Islandty builds a static web site built from CSV input files formatted for Islandora Workbench, built on the [Eleventy](https://www.11ty.dev) platform.
+Islandty builds a static web site built from a CSV input file formatted for Islandora Workbench, built on the [Eleventy](https://www.11ty.dev) platform.

 So if you use Islandora Workbench to populate an Islandora site